-Field Description Local Reporting Time Interval (seconds) The frequency (in seconds) of the reports Options are: • 0 = Disable (default) • 1-255 You can also use an AT Command to set this value.
-For more information, see PPLATS on page 511.
+Field Description Local Reporting Time Interval (seconds) The frequency (in seconds) of the reports Options are: 0 = Disable (default) 1-255 You can also use an AT Command to set this value.
+For more information, see PPLATS on page 532.
 Note: If the Local Reporting Time Interval is set to 1 second, there may be some variation in the report interval, with the report interval sometimes being less than 1 second and sometimes more than 1 second.
 Other settings for this field are accurate.
 Location Reports Format Configure the format of location reports to send using IP streaming.
-Options are: Predefined (default)-When selected, the reports contain TAIP and NMEA GPS strings.
-If Predefined is selected, you can select Local Report Type for IP streaming.
-See Local Report Type on page 299.
+Options are: Predefined (default)-When selected, the reports contain TAIP and NMEA GPS strings If Predefined is selected, you can select Local Report Type for IP streaming.
+See Local Report Type on page 305.
 User-defined NMEA-You can enable or disable GGA, RMC, VTG, GSA, and GSV sentences individually.
-Location Reports Format GGA RMC Disable VTG Disable GSA Disable Dis
+Location Reports Format GGA Disable v VTG GSA Disable v Disable v Disable v Disable v Disable v Disable v Disable v